princekwes/cloudwatch-alarms/README.md

   Log Insights: CloudWatch Insights lets you analyze and search log data from various AWS services, making it easier to troubleshoot problems and identify trends.
   Dashboards and Visualization: Create custom dashboards to visualize your application and infrastructure metrics in one place, making it easier to understand the overall health of your system.

+  Services Used:
+  1. Ec2
+  2. CloudWatch
+  3. SNS